PankajNk/LAB_ImageProcessing/README.md

 Images Folder  --> its contains all images used in program ,you can use any image.<br>
 ResultsImg ---> contains all output or you can skip it :)<br>
-Doc Folder ---> contains all code with excepted output Libray used ---> Opencv2,Pillow,Numpy,Glob
+Doc Folder ---> contains all code with excepted output <br>
+Libray used ---> Opencv2,Pillow,Numpy,Glob
 ### 1. Develop a program to display grayscale image using read and write operation.